chwasiq0569/chwasiq0569/README.md

-### Hi there👋 , I'm Wasiq Abdullah Full-Stack Developer (MERN | MEVN STACK DEVELOPER)
+### Hi there👋 , I'm Wasiq Abdullah Data Scientist with 4+ years of experience in Full Stack Development.
-- ⚡ Design and Develop Awesome Web & Mobile Applications
+- ⚡ Solve complex problems and uncover valuable insights from data
-- 🌱 Code in Vanilla JavaScript, TypeScript, ReactJS, React Native, Express, NextJS, VueJS, Redux & Python.
+- 🌱 Code in Python, JavaScript, TypeScript, MERN Stack.
-- 🌱 Learning Data Science.
+- 🌱 Design and Develop Awesome Web & Mobile Apps

 ### Connect with me: